fricas/fricas/src/doc/sphinx/source/install.rst

 The preferred way to build FriCAS is to use an already installed Lisp.
 Also, it is preferable to use a separate build directory.
-Assuming that the source tree is in ``$HOME/fricas``, you build in ``$HOME/fricas-build`` subdirectory and your Lisp is called ``sbcl`` the following should just work.
+Assuming that the source tree is in ``$HOME/fricas``, you build in ``$HOME/fr-build`` subdirectory and your Lisp is called ``sbcl`` the following should just work.
 ::

-   cd $HOME/fricas-build
+   cd $HOME/fr-build
    $HOME/fricas/configure --with-lisp=sbcl && make && sudo make install

 Currently ``--with-lisp`` option accepts all supported lisp variants, namely SBCL, CLISP, ECL, GCL and Clozure CL (openmcl).
 Note: the argument is just a command to invoke the respective Lisp variant.
-Build machinery will automatically detect which Lisp is in use and adjust as needed.
+The build machinery will automatically detect which Lisp is in use and adjust as needed.

 Note that jFriCAS_ has currently only been tested to work with SBCL_.